Veterans and Assisted Living: A Comprehensive Guide

 State Veterans Homes

-State Veterans Homes are nursing or long-term care residences for veterans, owned and operated by individual states.
-They provide adult daycare services and are certified by the VA.
+State Veterans Homes are nursing or long-term care facilities run by individual states and certified by the VA.
+Many offer adult daycare services.

 Assisted Living Residences

-Assisted Living Residences provide a community-like living environment with private or shared rooms and apartments.
-They offer communal dining, in-room dining, around-the-clock care, social and recreational activities, and assistance from caregivers from outside the facility.
+Assisted Living Residences offer private or shared rooms, communal dining, around-the-clock care, social activities, and caregiver support.

 Adult Foster Homes

-Adult Foster Homes, also known as adult family homes, are small homes with up to six residents.
-They act similarly to assisted living residences but on a much smaller scale.
+Adult Foster Homes (or adult family homes) are small homes housing up to six residents.
+They function like assisted living but at a smaller scale.

 Medical Foster Homes